bstollnitz/aml-automl/README.md

 az ml job download --name $run_id --output-name "best_model"
 ```

 If you downloaded the model, you can invoke it locally, to make sure all works as expected before invoking your endpoint in the cloud.
-YOu can use using either CSV or JSON files as input:
+You can use using either CSV or JSON files as input:

 ```
 mlflow models predict --model-uri "named-outputs/best_model" --input-path "test_data/images.csv" --content-type csv